dt10812/MYUNIXLIKEOS/README.md

 The primary objective of this project is to evolve from a basic hobbyist kernel into a fully functional, POSIX-compliant Unix-like environment.

 **Current Focus:**
-- **Advanced Input Handling:** My immediate goal is to expand the keyboard driver to support the full ASCII set, including uppercase letters, shifted symbols (`!@#$%^&*()_+`), and modifier keys (Control and Shift).
+- **Advanced Input Handling:** Our immediate goal is to expand the keyboard driver to support the full ASCII set, including uppercase letters, shifted symbols (`!@#$%^&*()_+`), and modifier keys (Control and Shift).
 While the current implementation successfully handles lowercase characters and base symbols, the transition to a state-based driver for full modifier support is the next major milestone.
-- **Extended CLI Toolset:** I am working to broaden the native command suite beyond basic file manipulation (e.g. `ls`, `cat`, `touch`) to include more complex Unix utilities.
+- **Extended CLI Toolset:** We are working to broaden the native command suite beyond basic file manipulation (e.g. `ls`, `cat`, `touch`) to include more complex Unix utilities.
-- **Networking Stack:** In the long term, I aim to implement a network stack to enable basic socket communication and networking capabilities directly from the kernel.
+- **Networking Stack:** In the long term, we aim to implement a network stack to enable basic socket communication and networking capabilities directly from the kernel.
+- - **Proper Documentations** We aim to perfect the documentations to build the OS and also guide our new contributors about how to improve our OS.